 Preschool Assistant.
 Special Educational Needs Co-ordinator (SENCo).
-Level 3 (Diploma) in Children and Young Person’s Workforce.
+Level 3 (Diploma) in Childrens and Young Person’s Workforce.
 Responsible for management of Positive Behaviour procedures and policy.

 All classroom staff are trained in Safeguarding and Paediatric First Aid, and regularly attend a wide variety of training courses to support the health, wellbeing, learning and development of the children.

-One of the great things about preschool is that it is a charity run by the parernts and carers that use it.
+One of the great things about preschool is that it is a charity run by the parents and carers that use it.

 The Committee which runs the preschool consists of parents and carers like yourselves, keen to have a say in the running of their child’s pre-school.
 They usually meet once every half term.
 A variety of decisions are made at committee meetings, including changes to opening hour and fees and planning special events.